karajensen/cloth-simulator/readme.txt

-• Fix cloth breaking
 • Octree spacial partitioning
 • Wall collision logic
 • GJK CollisionMesh detection
 • Video/update folio

-• Box-box, box-sphere oabb checking with partitions
+9 root -> 8 children -> 8 children -> n children
+Objects can exist in parent nodes if no children or exist in > 2 children

 • Updating octree location when transform changed
-• Multiple entries in octree (if exists in > x children, make global node of parent)
+• Adding cloth to octree
 • Removing collision mesh from octree
-• Collision mesh knows whether its dynamic or kinematic
+• Collision mesh knows whether its dynamic or kinematic (only collision test dynamic/dynamic, dynamic/kinematic)

-On CollisionMesh update, calls octree update
-    Check if object is still in partition if not, moves to correct partition

-for each dynamic object
-    loop through all other objects in same partition and call given functions with them
+• Using octree for collision detection